atudor2/MathsFormulaParser/MathsFormulaParser/Readme.txt

           This increases performance due to less tokens to iterate.
 THe down side is that any expression involving a variable cannot be optimised, so the amount of optimisation available depends on the formula.

 3) COMPILED: This is currently the most optimised and performant level.
-THis will firts perform a BASIC optimisation and then it will dynamically generate code on the fly for direct function calls.
+THis will first perform a BASIC optimisation and then it will dynamically generate code on the fly for direct function calls.
 This is equivilent to creating the formula in code as a series of function calls.
             E.g.: